 Milonga Traspie

 The first type of traspie is double-step traspie, in which the dancer steps twice with the same leg on two consecutive downbeats in slow-slow timing.
 The first step resembles the outstretched leg meets the obstacle.
-The second step resembles that leg crosses over the obstacle.
+The second step resembles that same leg crosses over the obstacle.
 The first step is not an actual step but only a tap, carrying 50% of the body weight.
 The second step is a real step, carrying 100% of the body weight to free the standing leg.
-Dancing double-step traspie, the left leg steps in line with the partner's leg, the right leg steps outside of the partner's leg, often in the pattern of two traspies forward and two traspies backward.
+Dancing double-step traspie, the left leg steps in line with the partner's leg, the right leg steps outside of the partner's leg, often in a pattern of two traspies forward and two traspies backward.

 The second type of traspie is rock traspie, resembling the rebound reaction of the leg after it meets an obstacle.
-The dancer uses the rock actions to transfer weight back and forth three times in quick-quick-slow timing: (1) stretch one leg out to the front, back, or side and transfer 50% of the body weight to that leg on 1 (quick), (2) push with that leg to transfer weight back to the standing leg on + (quick), (3) push with the standing leg to transfer weight back to the stretched leg completely on 2 to free the standing leg (slow).
+The dancer uses the rock actions to transfer weight back and forth three times in quick-quick-slow timing: (1) stretch one leg out to the front, or back, or side, and transfer 50% of the body weight to that leg on 1 (quick), (2) push with that leg to transfer weight back to the standing leg on + (quick), (3) push with the standing leg to transfer weight back to the stretched leg completely on 2 to free the standing leg (slow).

-Rock traspie is particuarly favored by the milongueros for its plainness, compactness, inconspicuousness and easiness.
+Rock traspie is particuarly favored by the milongueros for its plainness, compactness, inconspicuousness, and easiness.

 Due to the subtlety of its lead, traspie is best executed in close embrace with good physical connection between the dancers.
 Since traspie is a pseudo-step rather than real step, beginners who are used to changing weight every step need to go through a habit-breaking process to master it.